How is the ICRG different from other services offered by you firm?

 How do we rate and forecast political and country risk?

-The firm occupies a niche market in the risk sector through the application of two globally recognized, proprietary, quant-driven, and back-tested methodologies: Political Risk Services (PRS) and the International Country Risk Guide (ICRG).
+The firm occupies an exclusive position in the industry through the application of two globally recognized, proprietary, quant-driven, and back-tested methodologies: Political Risk Services (PRS) and the International Country Risk Guide (ICRG).
 A number of products based on these two risk rating systems are produced at regular intervals throughout the year.

-Our data ranges from political, economic, and financial risk forecasts and ratings derived from the two methodologies, dating to the early 1980s.
-The firm also sells data for all the countries covered in its universe, including: real GDP, inflation, current account, external debt, to name several – historically and going-forward one calendar year.
+Our data includes political, economic, and financial risk ratings and forecasts derived from two methodologies, dating to the early 1980s.
+The firm also offers economic indicators for all countries covered in its universe, including: real GDP, inflation, current account, external debt, to name several – historically.
+Every data series includes confidence intervals for more precise forecasting.

 Our clients include: global asset managers, many of the world’s development banks and lending agencies, academics at universities worldwide, and multinational firms with assets held globally, usually in the manufacturing and natural resource extraction sector.
 Non-governmental organizations, think tanks, and private equity groups also purchase our reports and data on a regular basis and engage the firm in consulting projects.

 How are the risk ratings and forecasts determined?

 The risk ratings are determined by our global roster of country and political risk experts, and by our editorial staff using the two methodologies.